pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 If you are familiar with the [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and of cross as a `cartesian product binary operator`.
-However, you do not have to be a mathematician to understand how cross and union work in Pachyderm.
+However, if you are unfamiliar with these concepts, it is still easy to understand how cross and union work in Pachyderm.

 This section describes what union and cross pipelines are and how you can optimize your code when you work with them.